hypo69/hypo/docs/gemini/consultant/ru/ai/header.md

 """
 Module: src.logger
     :platform: Windows, Unix
-:synopsis: Defines the root path to the project.
-           All imports are based on this path.
+    :synopsis: Module for determining the project's root path.
+All imports are built relative to this path.
-:TODO: Move to system environment variables in the future.
+    :TODO: In the future, move to a system variable.
 """
+MODE = 'dev'

 import sys
 import json
-from pathlib import Path
-from packaging.version import Version

-from src.utils.jjson import j_loads  # Import j_loads

-from src import gs  # Import from src package from src.logger import logger
+from packaging.version import Version from pathlib import Path from src.utils.jjson import j_loads from src.logger import logger import src.gs as gs

 def get_project_root(marker_files=('pyproject.toml', 'requirements.txt', '.git')) -> Path:
     """
-    Finds the root directory of the project.
+    Finds the root directory of the project starting from the current file's directory, searching upwards and stopping at the first directory containing any of the marker files.

-    :param marker_files: Filenames/directories to identify the project root.
+    :param marker_files: Filenames or directory names to identify the project root.
     :type marker_files: tuple
+    :raises FileNotFoundError: if no marker file is found.
-    :return: Path to the root directory.
-             Returns current directory if the root cannot be found.
+    :returns: Path to the root directory if found, otherwise the directory where the script is located.
     :rtype: Path
     """
     current_path = Path(__file__).resolve().parent
-    root_path = current_path
+    project_root = current_path
     for parent in [current_path] + list(current_path.parents):
         if any((parent / marker).exists() for marker in marker_files):
-            root_path = parent
+            project_root = parent
             break
-    if root_path not in sys.path:
+    if project_root not in sys.path:
-        sys.path.insert(0, str(root_path))  # Use str() for consistency
+        sys.path.insert(0, str(project_root))
-    return root_path
+    return project_root

 # Get the root directory of the project
-__root__ = get_project_root()
+project_root: Path = get_project_root()
-"""__root__ (Path): Path to the root directory of the project."""
+"""project_root (Path): Path to the root directory of the project."""

-settings = None
+settings: dict = None

+# Load settings from settings.json
 try:
-    settings = j_loads((gs.path.root / 'src' / 'settings.json').resolve())
+    settings = j_loads(open(project_root / 'src' / 'settings.json', 'r')) # Use j_loads for settings
 except (FileNotFoundError, json.JSONDecodeError) as e:
     logger.error(f"Error loading settings: {e}")

-doc_str = None
+# Load README.md, if exists.
 try:
-    doc_str = (gs.path.root / 'src' / 'README.MD').resolve().read_text()
+    with open(project_root / 'src' / 'README.MD', 'r') as readme_file:
+        doc_str = readme_file.read()
-except (FileNotFoundError, UnicodeDecodeError) as e:
+except (FileNotFoundError, json.JSONDecodeError) as e:
     logger.error(f"Error loading README: {e}")

 __project_name__ = settings.get('project_name', 'hypotez') if settings else 'hypotez'
 __version__ = settings.get('version', '') if settings else ''